machinetranslate/machinetranslate.org/events/wmt12.md

 title: WMT12
 end_date: '2012-06-08'
-future_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT12</strong>) will take place in Quebec, Canada from 07 to 08 June, 2012.
+future_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT12</strong>) will take place in Quebec, Canada from 07 June to 08 June, 2012.
-past_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT12</strong>) took place in Quebec, Canada from 07 to 08 June, 2012.
+past_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT12</strong>) took place in Quebec, Canada from 07 June to 08 June, 2012.
 name: WMT12
 id: wmt12
 description: Workshop on Machine Translation